REHABILITATION AND PHYSICAL THERAPY

 Assess patient frailty status and functional mobility risk

-The Segmental Lean Analysis (SLA) section can quickly assess a patient’s frailty status and functional mobility risk.
-By segmenting the body, areas of low lean mass can be identified and targeted for improvement, helping reduce risk of falls and/or injuries.
-The top bar of the SLA provides an objective measure of fat-free mass, while the bottom bar incorporates an in-depth analysis into:
+The Segmental Lean Analysis (SLA) section promptly assesses a patient’s frailty status and functional mobility risk.
+SLA can identify and target the improvement of areas of low lean mass, reducing the risk of falls and/or injuries.
+The top bar of the SLA provides an objective measure of fat-free mass, while the bottom bar analyzes:

-1. The ability of a particular segment to support the patient’s’ overall body weight and
+1. The ability of a segment to support the patient’s overall body weight

 Following surgery or injury, inflammation can occur with little to no visible symptoms.
 Objective and precise measures of body water can detect water retention and inflammation to help guide rehabilitation treatment.